Flintshire County Council

 - All staff supporting off-site visits should be made aware of learners who have healthcare needs.
 They should receive the required information to ensure staff are able to facilitate an equal experience for the learner.
 This information may include health and safety issues, what to do in an emergency and any other additional necessary support that the learner requires, including medication and equipment.

 At Golftyn School the member of staff responsible for Emergency Procedures is the Headteacher.
 The Emergency Procedures can be found at the school office, in the policies folder or on staff common saved under policies:current policies.

 In situations requiring emergency assistance, 999 should be called immediately – see Appendix 1 for guidance.
 The location of learners’ healthcare records and emergency contact details should be known to staff.

 Where a learner has an IHP, this should clearly define what constitutes an emergency and explain what to do.
 Staff should be made aware of emergency symptoms and procedures.

 Other learners in the education setting should also know what to do in general terms in an emergency, such as to inform a member of staff immediately.
 If a learner needs to be taken to hospital, a staff member should stay with the learner until a parent arrives.
 This includes accompanying them in an ambulance to hospital.
 The member of staff should have details of any known healthcare needs and medication.

 The Governing body must ensure staff who volunteer or who are contracted to support those with healthcare needs, are provided with appropriate training.
 A number of staff have received emergency first aid / paediatric first aid, first aid at work training.
-INSET days /staff meetings are used to train staff, e.g. epi-pen / asthma
+INSET days /staff meetings are used to train staff, e.g. Adrenaline auto-injector / asthma

 Golftyn school will ensure records of all training undertaken by staff will be maintained which include the following details: date and name of training, trainer, staff attended and any certification.
 Training must be kept up-to-date.